BeatsuDev/tibber.py/docs/getting_started.rst

    home = account.homes[0]

-   @home.event("live_measurement")  # register the following function to run when the live_measurement event is emitted def process_data(data):  # Note the data parameter in the function.
+   @home.event("live_measurement")  # register the following function to run when the live_measurement event is emitted async def process_data(data):  # Note the data parameter in the function.
 This is required and is of type LiveMeasurement.
       print(data.power)

    # Now start retrieving live measurements